ARMmbed/DAPLink/README.md

 ## Contribute

 We welcome contributions to DAPLink in any area.
-Look for an interesting feature or defect [under issues](https://github.com/ARMmbed/DAPLink/issues), or start a new thread to engage with the developers and maintainers.
+Look for an interesting feature or defect [under issues](https://github.com/ARMmbed/DAPLink/issues).
+Start a new thread [in the discussions](https://github.com/ARMmbed/DAPLink/discussions) to engage with the developers and maintainers.

 Please see the [contribution guidelines](CONTRIBUTING.md) for detailed requirements for contributions.